blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ```
     --Enable stretch on the table using the stretch predicate with the OrderDateKey
-    ALTER TABLE ResellerSales
+    ALTER TABLE Sales.ResellerSales
     SET ( REMOTE_DATA_ARCHIVE = ON (
 	    FILTER_PREDICATE = dbo.fn_stretch_datekey_predicate([OrderDateKey]),
 	    MIGRATION_STATE = OUTBOUND
     ) )
+    ```

-5. Refresh the SmartHotel.Registration database in Object Explorer by right clicking it and choosing Refresh.
+5. Refresh the AdventureWorks database in Object Explorer by right clicking it and choosing Refresh.

-6. Right-click the SmartHotel.Registration database, choose Tasks, Stretch, then select Monitor
+6. Right-click the AdventureWorks database, choose Tasks, Stretch, then select Monitor

 7. View the stretch database report.
-Note that over time the Eligible Rows, Local Rows, and Rows In Azure numbers will change.
+Note that over time the Eligible Rows, Local Rows, and Rows In Azure numbers will change as data is migrated to your Stretch Database in Azure.

     ![](images/hands-on-lab/2019-03-20-12-21-30.png)